operating-systems

 Kernel

-The kernel is the core component of an operating system that acts as the primary interface between a computer’s hardware and its processes.
-It manages system resources (CPU, memory, I/O devices) and provides essential services for user applications.
+The kernel is the core component of an operating system acting as the primary interface between hardware and processes.
+It manages resources (CPU, memory, I/O) and provides essential services.

-The kernel typically resides in a protected area of memory called kernel space, preventing user applications from interfering with its operation or accessing hardware directly.
+The kernel resides in protected kernel space, preventing user applications from interfering with its operation.

 Functions

-• Hardware Abstraction: Providing a consistent interface for diverse hardware devices through drivers.
+Providing a consistent interface for diverse hardware through drivers.

-• Security and Isolation: Enforcing permissions and isolating process memory to prevent system crashes or data theft.
+Enforcing permissions and isolating process memory to prevent crashes or data theft.

 Implementation Models